- The Cisco donation programme is available only to Irish organisations with non-profit status as granted by the Office of the Revenue Commissioners.

 Direct-service organisations that primarily serve economically disadvantaged people are eligible to receive Cisco donations.
 Please make sure that your organisation's primary mission and services correspond to one of the following organisational types:

-- Housing services: low-income housing; low- and moderate-income housing; instruction and guidance on housing
+- Housing services: low-income housing services

 The following types of organisations are not eligible to receive Cisco donations through this programme:

 - Faith-based organisations.
 However, organisations whose primary mission is nonreligous might be able to register with an organisation type that is eligible for Cisco donations.
+See What our partner TechSoup and ourselves offer Faith-Based Organisations for more information.

-- Legislative and political advocacy groups
+- Legislative and political advocacy groups, such as Planned Parenthood organisations.

 - Youth services organisations other than those listed above for education, job training, and literacy support to underserved populations